metio/terraform-provider-k8s/docs/data-sources/opensearchservice_services_k8s_aws_domain_v1alpha1_manifest.md

 Required:

 - `name` (String) The name of the Amazon OpenSearch Service domain you're creating.
-Domain names are unique across the domains owned by an account within an AWS region.
-Domain names must start with a lowercase letter and can contain the following characters: a-z (lowercase), 0-9, and - (hyphen).
+Domainnames are unique across the domains owned by an account within an AWS region.Domain names must start with a lowercase letter and can contain the followingcharacters: a-z (lowercase), 0-9, and - (hyphen).

 Optional:

 - `access_policies` (String) IAM access policy as a JSON-formatted string.
 - `advanced_options` (Map of String) Option to allow references to indices in an HTTP request body.
-Must be false when configuring access to individual sub-resources.
-By default, the value is true.
-See Advanced cluster parameters (http://docs.aws.amazon.com/opensearch-service/latest/developerguide/createupdatedomains.html#createdomain-configure-advanced-options) for more information.
+Must be falsewhen configuring access to individual sub-resources.
+By default, the valueis true.
+See Advanced cluster parameters (http://docs.aws.amazon.com/opensearch-service/latest/developerguide/createupdatedomains.html#createdomain-configure-advanced-options)for more information.
 - `advanced_security_options` (Attributes) Specifies advanced security options. (see [below for nested schema](#nestedatt--spec--advanced_security_options))
 - `auto_tune_options` (Attributes) Specifies Auto-Tune options. (see [below for nested schema](#nestedatt--spec--auto_tune_options))
 - `cluster_config` (Attributes) Configuration options for a domain.
-Specifies the instance type and number of instances in the domain. (see [below for nested schema](#nestedatt--spec--cluster_config))
+Specifies the instance type and numberof instances in the domain. (see [below for nested schema](#nestedatt--spec--cluster_config))
-- `cognito_options` (Attributes) Options to specify the Cognito user and identity pools for OpenSearch Dashboards authentication.
-For more information, see Configuring Amazon Cognito authentication for OpenSearch Dashboards (http://docs.aws.amazon.com/opensearch-service/latest/developerguide/cognito-auth.html). (see [below for nested schema](#nestedatt--spec--cognito_options))
+- `cognito_options` (Attributes) Options to specify the Cognito user and identity pools for OpenSearch Dashboardsauthentication.
+For more information, see Configuring Amazon Cognito authenticationfor OpenSearch Dashboards (http://docs.aws.amazon.com/opensearch-service/latest/developerguide/cognito-auth.html). (see [below for nested schema](#nestedatt--spec--cognito_options))
 - `domain_endpoint_options` (Attributes) Options to specify configurations that will be applied to the domain endpoint. (see [below for nested schema](#nestedatt--spec--domain_endpoint_options))
-- `ebs_options` (Attributes) Options to enable, disable, and specify the type and size of EBS storage volumes. (see [below for nested schema](#nestedatt--spec--ebs_options))
+- `ebs_options` (Attributes) Options to enable, disable, and specify the type and size of EBS storagevolumes. (see [below for nested schema](#nestedatt--spec--ebs_options))
 - `encryption_at_rest_options` (Attributes) Options for encryption of data at rest. (see [below for nested schema](#nestedatt--spec--encryption_at_rest_options))
-- `engine_version` (String) String of format Elasticsearch_X.Y or OpenSearch_X.Y to specify the engine version for the Amazon OpenSearch Service domain.
-For example, 'OpenSearch_1.0' or 'Elasticsearch_7.9'.
-For more information, see Creating and managing Amazon OpenSearch Service domains (http://docs.aws.amazon.com/opensearch-service/latest/developerguide/createupdatedomains.html#createdomains).
+- `engine_version` (String) String of format Elasticsearch_X.Y or OpenSearch_X.Y to specify the engineversion for the Amazon OpenSearch Service domain.
+For example, 'OpenSearch_1.0'or 'Elasticsearch_7.9'.
+For more information, see Creating and managing AmazonOpenSearch Service domains (http://docs.aws.amazon.com/opensearch-service/latest/developerguide/createupdatedomains.html#createdomains).
-- `log_publishing_options` (Attributes) Map of LogType and LogPublishingOption, each containing options to publish a given type of OpenSearch log. (see [below for nested schema](#nestedatt--spec--log_publishing_options))
+- `log_publishing_options` (Attributes) Map of LogType and LogPublishingOption, each containing options to publisha given type of OpenSearch log. (see [below for nested schema](#nestedatt--spec--log_publishing_options))
 - `node_to_node_encryption_options` (Attributes) Node-to-node encryption options. (see [below for nested schema](#nestedatt--spec--node_to_node_encryption_options))
 - `tags` (Attributes List) A list of Tag added during domain creation. (see [below for nested schema](#nestedatt--spec--tags))
 - `vpc_options` (Attributes) Options to specify the subnets and security groups for a VPC endpoint.
-For more information, see Launching your Amazon OpenSearch Service domains using a VPC (http://docs.aws.amazon.com/opensearch-service/latest/developerguide/vpc.html). (see [below for nested schema](#nestedatt--spec--vpc_options))
+Formore information, see Launching your Amazon OpenSearch Service domains usinga VPC (http://docs.aws.amazon.com/opensearch-service/latest/developerguide/vpc.html). (see [below for nested schema](#nestedatt--spec--vpc_options))

 <a id="nestedatt--spec--advanced_security_options"></a>
 ### Nested Schema for `spec.advanced_security_options`